About Clarkwoods Books

 - “Worldbuilding in Dystopian Fiction,” a workshop at Madbury Public Library in January 2014.

 - Q&A at Thornton’s Ferry Elementary School in November 2013.

 - Q&A at the Arlington Enrichment Collaborative’s Writing Workshop in April 2013.

-- “All Things Out Loud: A Fast Paced Evening of Literary Wonder.”
-Presented at The Seminar on the Spoken Word at the 2011 ALSCW Conference in Boston, MA.
+- “All Things Out Loud: A Fast Paced Evening of Literary Wonder,” a paper presented at The Seminar on the Spoken Word at the 2011 ALSCW Conference in Boston, MA.

-- “Creative Writing for Social Media Addicts and the Chronically Busy.”
-Presented at PodCamp New Hampshire 2011 at the New Hampton School in New Hampton, NH.
+- “Creative Writing for Social Media Addicts and the Chronically Busy,” a presentation at PodCamp New Hampshire 2011 at the New Hampton School in New Hampton, NH.

-- “Social Media for Authors.”
-Sat on a panel for the NH Writers’ Project in 2010 at Southern New Hampshire University in Manchester, NH.
+- Special guest for “Social Media for Authors,” a panel discussion led by John Herman for the NH Writers’ Project in 2010 at Southern New Hampshire University in Manchester, NH.

-- “Authors Roundtable.”
-Sat on a panel with James Patrick Kelly, Leslie Poston, and Steve Garfield at PodCamp NH 2010 at the Marriott Residence Inn Harbor Events Center in Portsmouth, NH.
+- “Authors Roundtable,” a panel discussion with James Patrick Kelly, Leslie Poston, and Steve Garfield at PodCamp NH 2010 at the Marriott Residence Inn Harbor Events Center in Portsmouth, NH.

-- “Authors and New Distribution Models.”
-Presented at PodCamp New Hampshire 2009 at the New Hampton School in New Hampton, NH.
+- “Authors and New Distribution Models,” a presentation at PodCamp New Hampshire 2009 at the New Hampton School in New Hampton, NH.